microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-deviceconfig-windowskioskappconfiguration.md

 ---
 title: "windowsKioskAppConfiguration resource type"
-description: "The app base class used to identify the application info for the kiosk configuration"
+description: "The app base class used to identify the application info for the kiosk configuration"author: "tfitzmac"
 ---

 # windowsKioskAppConfiguration resource type